davidgasinski/CollatzConjecture/README.md

  - Window Width
  - Whether the branch will be created in a fix direction (ie. right only) or in a random direction (right or left)

-Change the variables in collatz.json to edit the values.
+Change the variables in collatz.json